Duluth City Adult Softball League

 • Only players whose names appear on a completed roster will be eligible for post-season tournaments.

-• Players can compete in only one ASA Region or Post Season Tournament.
+• Players can compete in only one USA Softball Region or Post Season Tournament.
 If they do not notify the

 League Director of their choice, they will be eligible for the first tournament they compete in only.
 Players

 caught playing in more than one (1) tournament in the same class will be suspended for one entire year.

 • It is the responsibility of each manager to insure their rosters are correct.
 During City Playoffs, players

 found to be ineligible shall automatically be suspended from all City of Duluth sponsored sport programs

 for one (1) year.
 Players are only allowed to play on one team per league division per night during playoffs.